waylaidwanderer/node-chatgpt-api/README.md

 <details>
 <summary><strong>2023-02-15</strong></summary>

-The method we were using to access the ChatGPT raw models has been patched, unfortunately.
+The method we were using to access the ChatGPT underlying models has been patched, unfortunately.
 Your options right now are to either use the official OpenAI API with the `text-davinci-003` model (which costs money), or use a browser-based solution to interface with ChatGPT's backend (which is less powerful, more rate-limited and is not supported by this library at this time).
 </details>
 <details>
 <summary><strong>2023-02-11</strong></summary>

-With the help of @PawanOsman, **we've figured out a way to continue using the ChatGPT raw models**.
+With the help of @PawanOsman, **we've figured out a way to continue using the ChatGPT underlying models**.
 To hopefully prevent losing access again, we've decided to provide reverse proxy servers compatible with the OpenAI API.
 I've updated `ChatGPTClient` to support using a reverse proxy server instead of the OpenAI API server.
 See [Using a Reverse Proxy](#using-a-reverse-proxy) for more information on available proxy servers and how they work.

 Please note that if you choose to go this route, you are exposing your access token to a closed-source third-party server.
 If you are concerned about this, you may choose to either use a free ChatGPT account to minimize risks, or continue using the official OpenAI API instead with the `text-davinci-003` model.
 </details>
 <details>
 <summary><strong>2023-02-10</strong></summary>

 ~~I've found a new working model for `text-chat-davinci-002`, `text-chat-davinci-002-sh-alpha-aoruigiofdj83`.
-This is the raw model that the ChatGPT Plus "Turbo" version uses.
+This is the underlying model that the ChatGPT Plus "Turbo" version uses.
 Responses are blazing fast.
 I've updated the library to use this model.~~

 Bad timing; `text-chat-davinci-002-sh-alpha-aoruigiofdj83` was removed shortly after, possibly due to a new model somewhere out there?
 </details>